mccalderonc/Intraspecific_variability_behavior_Phast/README.md

 # Intraspecific variability of social structure and linked foraging behavior in a widespread bat species

-The following code test social foraging behavior at different sections of a bat foraging activity.
-Our results are compared to the behavior of P. hastatus Trinidad population (McCracken and Bradbury, 1981; Wilkinson and Boughman 1998), to better understand the extent of intraspecific variation in sociality among P. hastatus.
-This code is part of the following publicaton:
+This repository investigates social foraging behavior across different phases of bats’ foraging activity.
+We compare our results to the foraging behavior of P. hastatus in the Trinidad population (McCracken and Bradbury, 1981; Wilkinson and Boughman, 1998) to better understand the extent of intraspecific variation in sociality within P. hastatus.
+This repository is part of the following publicaton:

 Calderón-Capote MC, O’Mara MT, Crofoot MC, Dechmann DK (2025) Intraspecific variability of social structure and linked foraging behavior in females of a widespread bat species (Phyllostomus hastatus).
 PLoS ONE 20(3): e0313782. https://doi.org/10.1371/journal.pone.0313782.